 The Club stages three Championship specialist shows each year.
-Our first show will be held at Easter.
-The second in conjunction with the Dogs NSW spring fair dog show in August and the last show for the year will be held in October.
+Our first show is held at Easter.
+The second in conjunction with the Dogs NSW spring fair dog show in August and the last show for the year is held in October.
 For our Championship show events, we have had the fortune to feature renowned international Siberian Husky breed experts as our guest judges.

 The club endeavours to continue to deliver International breed specialists for our members.
 However we do rely on our members to help with fundraising in order for us to continue to enjoy our International judges.
 If you would like to help the club with fundraising please contact us Click to contact us>

 Results of the Siberian Husky Club of NSW Championship Show – 29th August 2019.

 Results of the Siberian Husky Club Championship Show – 20 April 2019

 Judge: Mr Darren Walker (Ireland).
 Click here to download PDF>

 Click here to download the April Specialty Show Judge’s